-Public scoping activities will be held prior to the development of the Final EA.
-This environmental assessment will be made available to the public for a 30-day public review period.
-The report will be made available on the District's website along with mailed letters to interested members of the public addressing where to find the report and how to provide comments.
+Public scoping activities were held prior to the development of the Final EA.
+This environmental assessment was made available to the public for a 30-day public review period.
+The report was made available on the District's website along with mailed letters to interested members of the public addressing where to find the report and how to provide comments.